Lesbian, Gay, Bisexual, Trans & Queer identified People and Mental Health

 Facts and figures

-LGBT people face:
+LGBTQ people face:

 - Higher rates of depression, anxiety, obsessive-compulsive and phobic disorders, suicidality, self-harm, and substance use among LGBT peoplex